10jplz/Readmegenerator/README.md

   ## Installation

-  Using "Npm Install" to install dependencies
+  Using "NPN Install" to install dependencies

   ## Usage

-  Running "node index.js" in the terminal
+  Running "node index" in the terminal

   ## Contribution